Charitable Giving Statistics

-8. African donors prefer giving cash, and over one-third gives tribute gifts.
+8. African donors prefer giving cash and over one-third give tribute gifts.

 About 32% of people from Africa who donate want to do so using cash.
 Donating online, via mobile apps, and through bank transfers is popular among 25%, 15%, and 14%, respectively.
 About 27% of African donors are enrolled in a monthly giving program, and 38% give tribute gifts.
 Planned giving statistics reveal that only 14% of African contributors give to charity via their wills.

 9. More than half of donors in Asia prefer to donate online.